TFITZ57/Capstone_Project/README.md

 2. Configure the bot to detect buy, sell, and hold signals using the algorithmic trading model.
 3. Set the position size and ensure the bot operates within a 3% risk tolerance parameter.

-Happy trading!
-For detailed instructions and troubleshooting, please refer to the documentation or contact support.